 I have this Purple Cows Laminator, and it’s been working great for me for five years and counting.
 Sadly, this particular brand is hard to find these days, but Scotch also makes a really good, basic laminator that is budget-friendly.

-Ready to download your own set of number flashcards?
+Ready to download your own flashcards?